ShilpaHotagi/M1_EmpRecordsystem_Application/1_Requirments/README.md

 * User can delete employee record to entering name ,age and BaseSalary.

-## Research
+# Research
-  Employee Record Managament System Features.
+  Employee Record Managament System Features and Benifits.

 ## Features
 * Add Records    : For the Add Record, the user can add new employee information.